Potty Training

 Developing reliability:

-• When your dog is successfully going outside and you have the training plan in place, you can slowly start to extend the time between trips outside.
+• When your dog is successfully going outside and rarely has accidents, you can slowly start to extend the time between trips outside.

 • You can let your dog have more freedom of movement / less supervision in the house during times that you're home and you’re sure he's empty.